 Slings and Carabiners

-In addition to your quickdraws, you’re going to need a few extra bits and pieces.
-Namely, some extra locking carabiners and a 120cm sling to make yourself safe whilst you re-thread the anchor.
-This does depend on which method you use for doing your change over.
+In addition to your quickdraws, you’ll need a few extra bits and pieces, namely, a 120cm sling and one or two locking carabiners to secure yourself while you re-thread the anchor.
+The exact setup depends on your preferred method for the changeover.

-In this case you’ll need up to four locking carabiners plus an extra sling to build the system.
+To do this properly, you may need up to four locking carabiners, plus an extra sling to build the system.

 Adjustable Lanyard

-It’s always a bit more of a fiddle using a sling, although pre-knotting a 120cm with an overhand knot immediately gives you more options.
+t’s always a bit more of a fiddle using a regular sling, although pre-knotting a 120cm sling with an overhand knot gives you a few more options and can achieve much the same result with a bit of practice.

 Sport Climbing Accessories